How to Teach Initiative to High School Students

 So how can you motivate your students to take initiative in the classroom and the workplace?

-Let’s start with a quick definition of what initiative actually is!
+Before getting into the details, let’s start with a quick definition of what initiative actually is!

 What Is Initiative?